Kaiser HDHP 3 Signature

-With this new offering from Kaiser Permanente, you will have access to the same doctors and facilities and the same great and convenient care you've come to expect from the Kaiser HMO.
+With this high deductible health plan from Kaiser Permanente, you have access to the same doctors and facilities and the same great and convenient care you’ve come to expect from the Kaiser HMO.

 With the Kaiser HDHP, you have the opportunity to open a Health Savings Account (HSA) with Kaiser.
 An HSA allows you to save pre-tax dollars to use to help offset your deductible or other eligible medical expenses.

-These annual contribution amounts will be made to your HSA according to your pay frequency.
-So, for example, if you enroll in Employee Only coverage and are paid biweekly, GU will contribute $31.25 to your account each pay period over the course of the year.
+These annual contribution amounts will be made to your HSA according to when you enroll in the plan and your pay frequency.
+So, for example, if you enroll in Employee Only coverage effective January 1st and are paid biweekly, GU will contribute $31.25 to your account each pay period over the course of the year.
 You must be enrolled in a Kaiser HSA and be actively at work in order to receive GU contributions toward your HSA.

 With the exception of life threatening emergency treatment, participants must receive care through Kaiser centers.
 Hospitalization coverage is included at area hospitals associated with Kaiser.